microsoft/vscode-arduino/README.md

 This extension provides several commands in the Command Palette (<kbd>F1</kbd> or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> *or* <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>) for working with `*.ino` files:

 - **Arduino: Board Manager**: Manage packages for boards.
 You can add 3rd party Arduino board by configuring `Additional Board Manager URLs` in the board manager.
-- **Arduino: Change Baud Rate**: Change the baud rate of the selected serial port.
 - **Arduino: Change Board Type**: Change board type or platform.
-- **Arduino: Change Timestamp Format**: Change format of timestamp printed before each line of Serial Monitor output.
 - **Arduino: Close Serial Monitor**: Stop the serial monitor and release the serial port.
 - **Arduino: Examples**: Show list of examples.
 - **Arduino: Initialize**: Scaffold a VS Code project with an Arduino sketch.
 - **Arduino: Library Manager**: Explore and manage libraries.
 - **Arduino: Open Serial Monitor**: Open the serial monitor in the integrated output window.
 - **Arduino: Select Serial Port**: Change the current serial port.
-- **Arduino: Send Text to Serial Port**: Send a line of text via the current serial port.
 - **Arduino: Upload**: Build sketch and upload to Arduino board.
 - **Arduino: CLI Upload**: Upload complied code without building sketch (CLI only).
 - **Arduino: Upload Using Programmer**: Upload using an external programmer.